A guide to Trident and the debate about replacement

 Past prime ministers have always stressed Trident's independence, saying its firing does not require the permission, the satellites or the codes of the US.

 However, critics argue Britain is technically so dependent on the US that in effect Trident is not an independent system.
-For example, the British Trident missiles are serviced at a port in the state of Georgia and warhead components are also made in the US.
+For example, the British Trident missiles are serviced at a port in the Georgia, US, and some warhead components are also made in America.

-As part of the renewal, common missile compartment systems that could be fitted into both UK and US boats are set to be developed as a means of saving money.
+As part of the renewal, common missile compartment systems that could be fitted into both UK and US submarines are set to be developed as a means of saving money.